BrokenSource/BrokenSource/Website/get/source.md

 <hr>

-!!! tip "3.
+!!! abstract "3.
 Next time, to use the Projects.."
     You just have to **Open a Terminal** on the <kbd>BrokenSource</kbd> Folder and [**Source the Virtual Environment**](https://docs.python.org/3/library/venv.html#how-venvs-work)

     - **Windows**: